pfleidi/node-wwwdude/README.md

 * _success_ emitted when the request was successful.
 * _error_ emitted when the request was unsuccessful.
 This is emitted for every response with status code > 400.
 * _redirect_ emitted when a redirect occurred.
 * _2XX, 3XX, 4XX, 5XX etc_ emitted for every request with a response code of the same status class.
-E.g. 1XX, 2XX ...
-* _actual response code_ emirted for every response with a matching response code.
+* _actual response code_ emitted for every response with a matching response code.
 E.g. 200, 301, 404 ...
 * _actual human readable response code_ emitted for every response with a matching readable response.
 E.g. 'not-found', 'bad-request', 'forbidden' ...

 #### Human readable response codes